lancedb/lancedb/docs/src/basic.md

 === "Rust"

     ```shell
-    cargo install vectordb
+    cargo add vectordb
     ```

-    !!! info "Rust crate is installed as source.
-You need to install protobuf."
+    !!! info "To use the vectordb create, you first need to install protobuf."

     === "macOS"